zanderbraam/slt-itemgen/LOG.md

 *   `LOG.md`: Documented issue and resolution

 This fix ensures the CSV export functionality works as intended, providing researchers with accurate community assignments for stable items after the full bootEGA pipeline.

+## [Date TBD] - Quality of Life Feature: Reset Analysis Button

+*   **Implemented global analysis reset functionality**:
+    *   Added a new "Reset Analysis" section at the bottom of the page (after Section 9: Export Results).
+    *   Created a prominent reset button with trash icon and clear descriptive text.
+    *   Implemented two-stage confirmation dialog to prevent accidental data loss.

+*   **User Experience Features**:
+    *   **Initial Button**: Shows "🗑️ Reset Analysis" button with help text explaining it clears all data.
+    *   **Confirmation Dialog**: When clicked, displays a warning with detailed list of what will be permanently cleared:
+        *   All generated items
+        *   All embeddings and similarity matrices
+        *   All network graphs and community detections
+        *   All UVA and bootEGA results
+        *   All configuration settings
+    *   **Final Confirmation**: Two buttons - "✅ Yes, Reset Everything" (primary) and "❌ Cancel" (secondary).

+*   **Technical Implementation**:
+    *   Added `reset_all_session_state()` function that completely clears all session state keys except temporary UI flags.
+    *   Uses `st.session_state.show_reset_confirmation` flag to manage the confirmation dialog state.
+    *   Properly handles state cleanup and page refresh with `st.rerun()`.
+    *   When confirmed, displays success message and automatically restarts the analysis from Section 1.

+*   **Safety Features**:
+    *   Requires explicit two-step confirmation to prevent accidental resets.
+    *   Clear warning messages explaining the irreversible nature of the action.
+    *   Visual differentiation between confirmation and cancellation buttons.

+*   **Benefits**: This feature allows users to quickly start over without having to manually clear individual sections or refresh the browser, improving workflow efficiency and user experience.
+Particularly useful during testing, experimentation, or when switching between different analysis configurations.